 What many injured victims are happy to find out is that their attorney can help them win other damages for the ways in which the accident has affected their lifestyle.
 These damages are known as non-economic damages.
 Both economic and non-economic damages are common in car accident lawsuits, but punitive damages are awarded only in rare circumstances.

-At Kohan & Bablove, LLP, we’ve helped clients recover all sorts of damages from their cases.
+At Kohan & Bablove, Injury Attorneys, we’ve helped clients recover all sorts of damages from their cases.
 If you believe you should be awarded punitive damages after a wreck, an Orange County car accident lawyer from our team can investigate your accident and negotiate on your behalf in the courtroom.

 How Punitive Damages Differ from Compensatory Damages